hxc34/hxc34/README.md

-### Hi there 👋
+### Hello! 👋

-Hello, my name is Henry Chen.
+My name is Henry Chen.
 I'm currently a computer science major at the University of Western Ontario.

 I speak English, with some Chinese.
 <!--